bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 Another benefit it brings is future possible soft forks for Script updates.
 For backwards compatibility, you can nest witness programs in [P2SH][BIP16].
 This allows old, unupdated nodes to still see a Segwit transaction as a valid (but ANYONECANSPEND) transaction ensuring it will get propogated in the network.

+> Witness - this structure contains data required to check transaction validity but not required to determine transaction effects.
+In particular, scripts and signatures are moved into this new structure.
+> BIP141

 ## Witness Programs
 You can check details in [Segwit BIP][BIP141], we'll cover them as we go for our examples.